twsla

 twsnmp command

-This is a command to link with TWSNMP FC added in v1.4.0.
+This command links with TWSNMP FC (added in v1.4.0).

-Get information adn logs from TWSNMP FC
+Get information and logs from TWSNMP FC

-[taget] is node | polling | eventlog | syslog | trap |
+[target] is node | polling | eventlog | syslog | trap |

 netflow | ipfix | sflow |sflowCounter | arplog | pollingLog